axoflow/axosyslog-core-docs/content/docs/chapter-parsers/linux-audit-parser/_index.md

 ## Example: Using the linux-audit-parser() parser

 In the following example, the source is a log file created by auditd.
-Since the audit log format is not a syslog format, the syslog parser is disabled, so that {{% productparam "abbrev" %}} does not parse the message: `flags(no-parse)`.
+Since the audit log format is not a syslog format, the syslog parser is disabled, so that {{% param "product.abbrev" %}} does not parse the message: `flags(no-parse)`.
 The parser inserts "`.auditd.`" prefix before all extracted name-value pairs.
 The destination is a file, that uses the `format-json` template function.
 Every name-value pair that begins with a dot ("`.`") character will be written to the file (`dot-nv-pairs`).
 The log line connects the source, the destination, and the parser.

 ```c